Evintjh/Turtlebot3_PPC/README.md

 - Turtlebot3 in Gazebo environment
 - Purepursuit for steering control along with PID for velocity control
-- Tune self.min_ld_ to adjust trajectory smoothness
+- Tune self.min_ld_ to adjust look ahead distance and trajectory smoothness

 To generate self-customised path manually: